Heather Caplan, RD

 I’ve had a few jobs in nutrition.

-From 2015 to 2016, I worked as the Head of Nutrition and Coaching for tech startup in San Francisco (Spright, Inc.), where I designed and led online group health classes.
+Most recently, I worked as the Head of Nutrition and Coaching for tech startup in San Francisco (Spright, Inc.), where I designed and led online group nutrition classes.
 I believe we are all stronger together, gain more confidence by having a community supporting us, and benefit from relationships with both a coach and our peers.
 Prior to that, I had a career in corporate wellness coaching and program management with Wellness Corporate Solutions; social marketing with Small Planet Foods, and public health nutrition counseling for the Fairfax County Health Department’s WIC program.

 I’ve always had my words.

 Writing has been the only constant in my work and life experiences.
-My skills felt much more developed after my experience with Spright (and our amazing editors), so I finally took the leap to start freelancing in 2016.
+My skills felt much more developed after my experience with Spright (and our amazing editors), so I finally took the leap to start freelance writing in 2016.

 I like many things that have nothing to do with nutrition.